potatolain/through-dimensions/README.md

 There's no underlying theme or anything- this is just a self-indulgent fun project.
 I had fun making this, and I hope you'll have as much fun playing!

+Grab a NES rom or play it online [here](http://cpprograms.net/classic-gaming/through-dimensions).

 # Controls

 A Button (Z): Interact